 Process

-- Call or text our office immediately so we can assess your symptoms and schedule a same-day appointment if needed.
+- During office hours, call our office or schedule online so we can assess your symptoms and arrange a same-day appointment if needed.
+For after-hours dental emergencies, please call or text our office.

 - When you arrive, our team will gently review your medical history, pain level, and any visible concerns.